HengdaXu/ECE1724_WebCrawler/README.md

 ![Top 5](top.jpg)

-If you want to go back previous interface, just click the `ok` button or `back` button.
+If you want to go back previous interface, just click the `close` button, `back` button or `ok` button.

 Please refer to the video for detailed instructions of how to use the tool.

 ### Design Pattern and Extensibility
-We refer to the MVC template and divide the functionality of the entire application into different pages.
-For the convenience of future extensions, we implement different functions in different files, which are crawler, parser, analyzer, ui and main.
+We refer to the MVC template and divide the functionality of the entire application into different parts.
+For the convenience of future extensions, we implement different functions in different files, which are `crawler.rs`, `parser.rs`, `analyzer.rs`, `ui.rs` and `main.rs`.

+## **Future Plan**

+In the future, we will try to extend the existing features.
+We will consider adding multiple interfaces to truly implement asynchronous crawling.
+More specifically, we will design multiple crawl pages to allow users to crawl multiple pages at the same time.
+Secondly, we will consider adding more parsing functionality to the different web types such as dynamic, video and audio sites.
+And then we'll expand to include more analytical capabilities like sentiment analysis.
+Finally, we think about enriching the UI to make the UI more beautiful, clear and easy to use.

+## **Contributions**

+Since my teammates had dropped this course, all works are done by myself.